WarrantyNowVoid/jekyll-wnv/_posts/2013-10-04-west-nile-virus-c710b.md

 date: 2013-10-04 12:21:54 -0400
 author: admiral
 title: "West Nile Virus"
 excerpt: "Warranty Now Void is an internet vigilante.
 We are not always the hero you deserve, and honestly?
-We\'re almost never the hero you need, either.
-Today, against our better judgement (and also 3 very sternly worded court orders) we are going to take a hard look at West Nile Virus, or as we\'ve affectionately taken to calling it - wast niel."
+We're almost never the hero you need, either.
+Today, against our better judgement (and also 3 very sternly worded court orders) we are going to take a hard look at West Nile Virus, or as we've affectionately taken to calling it - wast niel."
 category: Articles
 tags: ["science","West Nile Virus","gross","mosquitos","Africa","donkey dicks","zoonotic arbovirus","we are the only true WNV","death by WNV"]
 comments: true